websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/about-the-content-dashboard.md

 ## Content Dashboard Components

-To access the Content Dashboard, click on the Global Menu and, under the *Content* area, click *Content Dashboard*.
+To access the Content Dashboard, click the Global Menu and, under the *Content* area, click *Content Dashboard*.

 ![Open the Content Dashboard from the Global Menu.](./about-the-content-dashboard/images/02.png)